 “A job well done for turning a nightmare of 16 years of growing Willow into now growing and selling a very valuable crop.”

-Having experienced a number of difficulties with other contractors in the past, John was delighted to discover that Neil and his team at ECC were able to efficiently harvest his 4-year-old willow wood crops, and subsequently sell the quality woodchip locally at a good price to see a positive return on his investment.
+Having experienced a number of difficulties with other contractors in the past, John was delighted to discover that the ECC were able to efficiently harvest his 4-year-old willow wood crops, and subsequently sell the quality woodchip locally at a good price to see a positive return on his investment.

-Neil and the ECC team had worked hard to harvest nearly 1000 tonnes of willow across the ten hectares of land in just 3-4 days, working late into the evening to avoid the rain and make the most of the good weather they had.
+The ECC team had worked hard to harvest nearly 1,000 tonnes of willow across the ten hectares of land in just 3-4 days, working late into the evening to avoid the rain and make the most of the good weather they had.
 Both John and the team were proud to have harvested such an amazing yield, averaging at 92 tonnes per hectare.
-With his strong network and wealth of experience, Neil was also able to source a local end market for John’s woodchip to reduce their carbon footprint.
+With his strong network and wealth of experience, ECC was also able to source a local end market for John’s woodchip to reduce their carbon footprint.

 It had been four years since the willow crops had been harvested on his farm, and John admitted that the previous harvesting job was poorly executed.
 So he was very impressed with the quality of the performance and results provided by ECC, especially when we sourced a local end market that didn’t require long-distance haulage.